831jsh/homelab/README.md

 ## Overview

-Here is a diagram of what my homelab infrastructure looks like at the moment.
+Here is a diagram of what my homelab infrastructure looks like at the moment:

 ![Infrastructure Diagram](./documentation/images/homelab-architecture.svg)